 The Committee selects and sets performance metrics and associated targets for our NEOs.
 These performance metrics typically are separated into two categories: financial metrics and strategy execution KPIs.
-For fiscal year 2021, given the fact that the Company had suspended providing financial guidance for the first time since our fiscal year 2009, we did a number of internal projections and looked at how we had responded in previous economic downturns, including the 2008 recession, and analyzed what recovery might look like.
+For fiscal year 2021, given the fact that the Company had suspended providing financial guidance for the first time since our fiscal year 2009, we did a number of internal projections and looked at how we had responded in previous economic downturns, including the 2008 recession, and analyzed what recovery might look but the Committee may choose to pay a portion of the annual cash incentive in equity or other long-term incentives.
+For fiscal year 2021, in consultation with Pearl Meyer, the Committee determined it was appropriate to approve an approximately 50% increase in each NEO's target bonus opportunity.
+This was done to further incentivize the NEOs to focus on performance goals the Committee determined were essential to weather the impacts of the pandemic and in recognition of the fact that the Committee had eliminated the fiscal year 2020 annual cash bonuses.

+like.
 Given that we were greatly affected by the pandemic in the early months, such that our stock price declined more sharply than that of the S&P 500, we were projecting a long path to recovery.
 As a result of the uncertainty, the Committee decided to evaluate performance based on achievement of financial metrics initially over two six-month periods and one overall one-year period (with reductions for any amounts earned during the separate six-month periods).
 The performance goals for each six-month period were initially the same.
-The Committee subsequently divided the second six-month performance period, no award was earned in the event the Company's cash flow was not positive.
+The Committee subsequently divided the second six-month performance period into two three-month performance periods with significantly higher performance targets and eliminated the overall one-year performance period.
+For each measurement period, no award was earned in the event the Company's cash flow was not positive.
 Utilizing a six-month measurement period followed by two three-month measurement periods allowed the Committee to assess performance mid-year.
-With this ability, the Committee could evaluate the appropriateness of the performance targets for the third quarter and again for the fourth quarter of the fiscal year with a greater understanding of the ongoing economic impacts of the pandemic and set performance targets that were challenging in order to properly motivate the NEOs to achieve our short-term goals.
+With this ability, the Committee could evaluate the appropriateness of the performance targets for the third guarter and again for the fourth quarter of the fiscal year with a greater understanding of the ongoing economic impacts of the pandemic and set performance targets that were challenging in order to properly motivate the NEOs to achieve our short-term goals.
 This was done with the best interests of our stockholders in mind to provide agility should the economic conditions improve or deteriorate.
-As a result of this flexible design, we were able to significantly increase the third quarter goals mid-year and set the fourth quarter maximum target for Fee Revenue near the highest quarterly Fee Revenue ever and for Adjusted EBITDA Margin at the highest quarterly profitability in the Company's history.
+As a result of this flexible design, we were able to significantly increase the third quarter goals mid-year and set the fourth quarter maximum target for Fee Revenue near the highest quarterly Fee Revenue ever and for Adjusted EBITDA Margin at the highest guarterly profitability in the Company's history.
 The Committee believes, given the economic uncertainty prevailing at the time, they set the performance goals for fiscal year 2021 with appropriate rigor.